 While the University makes every effort to provide academic counseling to its students, its basic policy places the responsibility for planning an academic program upon the student.

-The University of Miami relies on electronic means, e.g. email, CaneLink, university-specific app (scheduled to launch in the 2017-2018 academic year), for correspondence with students.
+The University of Miami relies on electronic means, e.g. email, CaneLink (including its mobile application), for correspondence with students.
 Students are required to maintain a working email address and are expected to update their personal biographical information annually via their CaneLink account.
 Students who fail to maintain a working email account may not receive critical university information.